patrickbrown4/zephyr/README.md

         * `-s clp` indicates that the COIN-LP solver should be used. `-s gurobi` also works if you have gurobi installed with a working license.
 ### Renewable-energy supply curves
 * **VRE supply curve functionality has not yet been fully tested in this environment.**
+* `vresc_-2-downloadfiles.py`
+    * Downloads some input data (primarily shapefile maps) from public sources.
 * `vresc_-1-icomesh.py`
     * Generates the icosahedral mesh used to define NSRDB (solar) points.
         * Outputs: `io/usa-points-icomesh-x[-atan(invPHI)+90-lat-11]-z[90+lon]-{subdiv}subdiv.csv`
 * `vresc_0-nsrdb-download-icosahedralmesh.py`
     * Submits download requests for NSRDB (solar) data.
 Before use, update `nsrdbparams` in `settings.py` with your email address and other info.
 Once the downloads are prepared you will receive emails at the address you provided with links to download the data.
-By default, requests are submitted in 1000-site chunks for 41990 sites over the continental US in 1-year batches from 20007–2013.
+By default, requests are submitted in 1000-site chunks for 41990 sites over the continental US in 1-year batches from 20007–2013, yielding 42 emails and zip files per year.
+    * After downloading the zip files from the links in the emails, unzip them into `{datapath}/in/NSRDB/ico9/{year}/v3/` (if using a local datapath) or `{extdatapath}/in/NSRDB/ico9/{year}/v3/` (if using an external drive).
 * `vresc_0-download-wtkhsds-geoslice.py`
     * Downloads WIND Toolkit (WTK) data.
 To increase download speed, we download the data in single-timestamp slices over the full array of points, downsampled by a factor of 2x2 (i.e. at 4km resolution instead of 2km resolution).
 * `vresc_1-wtk-hsds-timeslice-to-timeseries.py`